-No wonder enterprise apps can be incredibly complex with hundreds of features and workflows.
+No wonder enterprise apps and business applications can be incredibly complex with hundreds of features and workflows.
 Often that comes at a cost of cluttered, poorly-designed interfaces that workers can’t stand.

 It seemed like in the past not many enterprise developers really cared about that.
 Until products like Slack, SAP, and Quickbooks demonstrated that enterprise interfaces can be both efficient and pleasant to use.
 And then they took the world over.

 We’re entering an era when if your enterprise UI is not consumer-grade, you're out of competition.
 According to McKinsey, design-led companies boast with 32% increased revenue and 56% growth rate.

 In this article we’ll provide you with 7 Enterprise UI examples from leading world companies that applied the most recent UX/UI techniques to their products, boosted their bottom line, and knocked their competition out of the park.

 Let’s dive into the depths of enterprise software UX design.